Hemming of Turku

-Blessed Hemming of Turku was a Swedish Roman Catholic bishop and served as the Bishop of Turku from 1338 until 1366.
+Blessed Hemming of Turku (1290–1366) was a Swedish Roman Catholic bishop who served as the bishop of Turku from 1338 until his death in 1366.
 He was born in Sweden though relocated to Finland following his appointment as bishop.
 He became a popular figure in the diocese for his staunch dedication to the educational and spiritual needs of the faithful.
 He was also a close friend of Saint Bridget of Sweden.
 During his studies he knew the future Pope Clement VI as one of his classmates.

 The cause of sainthood opened under Pope Alexander VI in 1497 which later resulted in his beatification by Pope Leo X in 1514.
 Pope Clement VII was to preside over his canonization as a saint in 1530 but the Reformation halted all plans to do so.